Fashion Sakala: Rangers

 On 4 May 2021, with his Oostende contract due to expire in the summer, Sakala signed a pre-contract agreement with Scottish Premiership club Rangers on a four-year deal.
 On 31 July, he made his official debut in a 3–0 win over Livingston in the league.
 On 31 October, he scored his first hat-trick for Rangers in a 6–1 league victory over Motherwell.
 On 4 October 2022, Sakala made his UEFA Champions League debut as a substitute in a 2–0 away loss against Liverpool.

+Al-Fayha

+On 8 August 2023, Sakala joined Saudi Pro League club Al-Fayha on a two-year contract.

+On 11 January 2025, in a game vs Al-Ittihad Sakala scored to become Al-Fayha's all time top goal scorer in the RSL, with 24 goals, surpassing Ronnie Fernandez and Danilo Asprilla.

 International career

 Youth level

 Sakala played youth international football for Zambia at under-20 and under-23 levels.
 He featured for the Zambia under-20 team that won the 2017 Africa U-20 Cup of Nations, scoring three goals at the tournament.
 He also played for the under-20 team that reached the quarter-finals of the 2017 FIFA U-20 World Cup, scoring four goals in the tournament.
 He scored seven goals in ten appearances in total at under-20 level.
 Sakala played one game for the Zambia under-23 team, against Nigeria at the 2019 Africa U-23 Cup of Nations.